google-marketing-solutions/gps-sgtm-pantheon/sgtm/artemis/README.md

 1. Download the [Aretmis variable template](./../src/gtm/get_document_from_firestore.tpl)
    and [extraction template](./../src/gtm/extract_value_from_stringified_json_object.tpl)
    files.
 Ensure that the file extensions remain .tpl.
-2. Go to the server side container in [tagmanager.google.com](https://tagmanager.google.com/).
+2. Go to the server-side container in [tagmanager.google.com](https://tagmanager.google.com/).
 3. Go to templates -> new variable template.
 4. Click on the three-dot menu on the top right and choose `Import`.